Glossary 4.0Send feedback

 @, followed by either a reference

 to a compile-time constant (such as

 Component) or a call

 to a constant constructor.
-See the Dart Language tour for
+See the metadata section

 A category of directive that can listen to and modify the behavior of other HTML elements, attributes, properties, and components.
 They are usually represented as HTML attributes, hence the name.